jwardbond/jwardbond.github.io/_posts/reviews/books/2021-03-27-the-turn-of-the-screw-henry-james copy.md

 ---
-title: "Book Review: The Turn of the Screw"
+title: "Book Review: The Turn of the Screw by Henry James"
 date: 2021-03-27 22:00:00 -0700
 categories: reviews books
 tags: 1-star